 So let's look at the arguments for and against this proposal that have been raised so far:

-• Mark Richt, Georgia (from article linked above):
+- Mark Richt, Georgia (from article linked above):

 "I'm against it right now because I've got a feeling if we'd have an early signing period, everyone would be pushing for earlier official visits.
 I'm just wondering when high school students and coaches are going to have downtime.
-Are we going to spend all summer having official visits?"
+Are we going to spend all summer having official visits?" - Phillip Fulmer, Tennessee (from article linked above):

 Tennessee coach Phillip Fulmer said he understands the value of having an early signing period.
-Since the Volunteers recruit nationally, it would reduce the travel costs associated with its coaches flying across the country to visit committed prospects late in the recruiting period.
+Since the Volunteers recruit nationally, it would reduce the travel costs associated with its coaches flying across the country to visit committed prospects late in the recruiting period."In those last two weeks, there's a lot of baby-sitting going on," Fulmer said.
+"If I'm not there, somebody else might be there."

-• Bobby Johnson, Vanderbilt -- Rich Brooks, Kentucky -- Les Miles, LSU (from article linked above):
+- Bobby Johnson, Vanderbilt -- Rich Brooks, Kentucky -- Les Miles, LSU (from article linked above):

-Vanderbilt coach Bobby Johnson and Kentucky coach Rich Brooks said they were in favor of an early signing period (LSU coach Les Miles also voted in favor of it) because it would reduce the time they'd have to spend making sure committed prospects stay committed.
+Vanderbilt coach Bobby Johnson and Kentucky coach Rich Brooks said they were in favor of an early signing period (LSU coach Les Miles also voted in favor of it) because it would reduce the time they'd have to spend making sure committed prospects stay committed. - Urban Meyer, Florida (from article linked above):

 "Everybody wants to speed this thing up," Meyer said.
 "I'd rather have it happen later.
 I want to quit making mistakes.
-I think making a mistake in recruiting devastates a program.
+I think making a mistake in recruiting devastates a program. - Houston Nutt, Arkansas:

 "To me, it could open up to just about year-round recruiting.
 That's what I'm scared about," Nutt said.
 "It's just about to the point now where parents are bringing players up for an unofficial visit, but it's an official visit.
 Why?
 You have to show them the weight room, where they're going to eat, where they're going to live, you have to sit down with them."